ChinaiArman/GarmentRecognitionAPI/server/data_source/README.md

 <br>

-Each module file contains a `main` function to demonstrate the usage the module and serves as the entry point of the program/module.
+Each module file contains a `main` function to demonstrate the usage of the module and to serve as the entry point of the program/module.